axelhzf/talk-javascript-types/slides.md

 https://slack.engineering/typescript-at-slack-a81307fa288d

+--

-# Migration: Gradual typing
+## Migration: Gradual typing

-> Modern JavaScript is valid TypeScript, meaning that one can use TypeScript without changing a single line of code.
+> JavaScript is valid TypeScript, meaning that one can use TypeScript without changing a single line of code.
 This allowed us to use “gradual typing” by enabling the compiler and the static analysis early, without suspending work on critical bug fixes or new features.

 --

-# Migration: Found existing bugs
+## Migration: Found existing bugs

 > First, we were surprised by the number of small bugs we found when converting our code

 --

-# Migration: Tooling
+## Migration: Tooling

 > Second, we underestimated how powerful the editor integration is.
 Thanks to TypeScript’s language service, editors with an autocomplete function can support the development with context-aware suggestions.
 TypeScript understands which properties and methods are available on certain objects, enabling your editor to do the same.
 An autocomplete system that only uses words in the current document feels barbaric afterward.
-Gone are the days we find ourselves on Google, checking yet again which events are available on Electron’s BrowserWindow

 --